What is Shotokan Karate?

 Where is the dojo located?

-The dojo is located in the Northern California, on the Eastern Shore of the San Francisco Bay.
-It is conveniently located at the El Cerrito/Richmond border, right off of Interstate 80, at the Cental Avenue Shopping Center .
-Take the”Central Ave./ El Cerrito” exit from Interstate 80.
+The dojo is located in Northern California on the eastern shore of the San Francisco Bay.
+It is conveniently located in Albany, CA at the corner of Solano Avenue and Pomona Avenue.